-- 99304 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a detailed or comprehensive history, a detailed or comprehensive examination, and medical decision making that is straightforward or of low complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs. - Usually, the problem(s) requiring admission are of low severity.
-Physicians typically spend 25 minutes with the patient and/or family or caregiver. - 99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs. - Usually, the problem(s) requiring admission are of moderate severity.
-Physicians typically spend 35 minutes with the patient and/or family or caregiver. - 99306 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
-Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.
+- 99304 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components: - a detailed or comprehensive history, - a detailed or comprehensive examination; and - medical decision making that is straightforward or of low complexity.

+Usually, the problem(s) requiring admission are of low severity.
+Physicians typically spend 25 minutes at the bedside and on the patient's facility floor or unit.

+99305 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components:

+- a comprehensive history,

+- a comprehensive examination; and

+- medical decision making of moderate complexity.

+Usually, the problem(s) requiring admission are of moderate severity.
+Physicians typically spend 35 minutes at the bedside and on the patient's facility floor or unit.

+- 99306 Initial nursing facility care, per day, for the evaluation and management of a patient, which requires these 3 key components: - a comprehensive history, - a comprehensive examination; and - medical decision making of high complexity.

 Usually, the problem(s) requiring admission are of high severity.
-Physicians typically spend 45 minutes with the patient and/or family or caregiver.
+Physicians typically spend 45 minutes at the bedside and on the patient's facility floor or unit.

-SUBSEQUENT NURSING FACILITY CARE - NEW OR ESTABLISHED PATIENT
+SUBSEQUENT NURSING FACILITY CARE